ivandimitrovkyulev/HopBridge/README.md

 <h1>HopBridge</h1>
 <h3>version 0.1.0</h3>

-Screener that follows specified blockchain wallets and notifies when a new transaction occurs via Telegram message.
+Program that screens https://hop.exchange for arbitrage and etherscan for contract transactions and alerts via a Telegram message.

 <br>